nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data (in the `addressbook.json` and `appointmentbook.json` files) to another computer?<br>
+**A**:
+1. Save the `addressbook.json` and `appointmentbook.json` files from the `data` folder in your current computer.
-**A**: [Install the DocTrack app](#quick-start) in the other computer.
-When you run it, it creates empty [.json](https://www.json.org/json-en.html) files in the `data` folder.
-Replace these empty files with the `addressbook.json` and `appointmentbook.json` files from your previous computer.
+2. [Install the DocTrack app](#quick-start) in the other computer.
+3. When you run DocTrack, it creates empty [.json](https://www.json.org/json-en.html) files in the `data` folder.
+4. Replace these empty files with the `addressbook.json` and `appointmentbook.json` files you saved from your previous computer.

 <br>

 **Q**: Can I access DocTrack without internet connection?<br>
-**A**: Yes, DocTrack is a desktop application that can be run without an internet connection.
+**A**: Yes, You can run DocTrack without an internet connection.

 <br>